 Ol' Strom: An Unauthorized Biography of Strom ThurmondTaylor Trade Publishing #ad - The most comprehensive biography to date of America's oldest, larger-than-life, and longest serving senator.
 Da capo Press.

-All God's Dangers: The Life of Nate ShawVintage #ad - All God's Dangers: The Life of Nate Shaw #ad - This triumphant autobiography, assembled from the eighty-four-year-old Shaw's oral reminiscences, is the plain-spoken story of an “over-average” man who witnessed wrenching changes in the lives of Southern black people—and whose unassuming courage helped bring those changes about.
+All God's Dangers: The Life of Nate ShawVintage #ad - This triumphant autobiography, assembled from the eighty-four-year-old Shaw's oral reminiscences, is the plain-spoken story of an “over-average” man who witnessed wrenching changes in the lives of Southern black people—and whose unassuming courage helped bring those changes about.
 At the age of nine, he was picking cotton for thirty-five cents an hour.

 Nate shaw's father was born under slavery.
 Da capo Press.
 Nate shaw was born into a bondage that was only a little gentler.
 His defiance cost him twelve years in prison.
 At the age of forty-seven, he faced down a crowd of white deputies who had come to confiscate a neighbor's crop.